 What do I do Next?

-Now that you have a better idea what species you're up against, it's time to take quick and decisive action before the problem worsens.
+Now that you have a better idea what's making that noise in your attic, it's time to take quick and decisive action before the problem worsens.
 With any wildlife removal scenario, acting quickly is always in your best interest.
 If you are dealing with racoons you must act immediately.
 Because of their size, dexterity and the fact they travel in numbers, every single hour that passes without action can potentially cost you in the long run.
 Get a professional out immediately if racoons are the issue.
 When it comes to squirrels or rodents, a day or two will not make a huge difference.
 That's not to say you should just sit on it either.

 You will notice there are plenty of cheap '"quick fix" contraptions out there claiming to easily and instantly rid you of any pest.
 This obviously is not a viable option to consider.
 Not only will you waster your money on these items, but the animal in your attic will be causing more damage during that time.